How Car Shipping Works

 Do I need to be present for pickup and delivery?

 Yes, or you may assign a trusted representative.
-They should be available to sign documents and participate in the inspection process.
+That person should be available to sign documents and participate in the inspection process.

 Can I ship a non-running vehicle?

 Yes.
-Non-operable vehicles can be shipped, but they often require specialized loading equipment.
+Non-operable vehicles can be shipped, but they may require specialized loading equipment.
 Note non-running status when requesting a quote.

 How should I prepare my car for shipping?